sokdr/FastChecker/README.md

 # FastChecker
 Bash script to identify fast the security level of networks and web applications against well known vulnerabilities.

-With the usage of the Nmap script engine, hping3, sslscan tool and wafw00f the script performs the following:
+With the usage of the Nmap script engine, hping3, sslscan tool and wafw00f the script performs the following checks:

 •	Check for Poodle vulnerability
 •	Check for Heartbleed vulnerability